 Even adventurers sometimes need a relaxing vacation and for my husband and me there’s nothing more rejuvenating than a Hawaii beach vacation with a couple of day hikes thrown in.
-O’ahu is our favorite island because the best beaches in the islands are here, here are lots of great restaurants in every price range, entertainment choices are endless from the latest movies at the Ward Center to authentic hula performances and there are a number of scenic hikes within a bus ride of Waikiki.
+O’ahu is our favorite island because the best beaches in the islands are here, there are lots of great restaurants in every price range, entertainment choices are endless from the latest movies at the Ward Center to authentic hula performances, and there are a number of scenic hikes within a bus ride of Waikiki.
 It’s handy to have a car but two of our favorite hikes are accessible by the city bus, known simply as The Bus.

-Manoa Falls Hike (1.6 miles roundtrip)
+Manoa Falls Hike

 One would be hard pressed to find a more beautiful hike in such close proximity to an urban area.
-The Manoa Falls Hike is well-trod, but if you take some of the extensions you’ll see fewer people.
+The Manoa Falls Hike is well-traveled, but if you take some of the extensions you’ll see fewer people.

-To get to Manoa Falls, take any one of a number of buses from Waikiki to Ala Moana Shopping Center, such as Bus #8, 19, or 20, then transfer to Bus #5 to Manoa (get a transfer from the bus driver).
+To get to Manoa Falls, take any one of a number of buses on The Bus from Waikiki to Ala Moana Shopping Center, such as Bus #8, 19, or 20, then transfer to Bus #5 to Manoa (get a transfer from the bus driver).
 At the end of the line take a 10 minute walk (0.5 mile) to the trail head.

-If you have a car drive past the Lyon Arboretum entrance to a parking lot at the trailhead to Manoa Falls.
+If you have a car, drive past the Lyon Arboretum entrance to a parking lot at the trailhead to Manoa Falls.

 Dense tropical lush foliage lines the trail, giving way to a thicket of bamboo forest, accompanied by the percussion tones of the hollow bamboo clacking together in the breeze in concert with chirping birds.
 Along the way you can see ginger, mule’s foot ferns, guava, passion fruit, mosses and the blue marble tree with Avatar-blue fruit.
 The waterfall is fairly modest but feathery spray drops into a small, pretty pool that is pleasurable to dip toes into.
 Thickets of hau trees can be seen along the trail, used extensively by early Hawaiians to create canoe outriggers from the wood, sandals from the bark and a medicinal agent from the sap.
 Expect a few raindrops in the afternoons as clouds often gather around the mountain tops.
 This area gets 165 inches of rainfall annually, and from sunny Waikiki one can often look back to Manoa in the afternoon to see dark, billowing clouds gathering along the ridges.